apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 preview: Apache Camel 2020 Release Schedule
 ---

-The Apache Camel project is moving to release schedule with LTS (Long Term Support) and non-LTS releases.
+The Apache Camel project is moving to release schedule with Long Term Support (LTS) and non-LTS releases.

 The plan is to have 2 yearly LTS releases and then non-LTS releases in between.